soitun/BotBrowser/README.md

 **Notes:**
 - Use `--user-data-dir` with a unique temporary folder to avoid conflicts with running Chromium instances
-- Prefer `--proxy-server` or per‑context proxies; auto timezone/locale detection applies in both cases
+- Prefer `--proxy-server` or per‑context proxies (ENT Tier1); auto timezone/locale detection applies in both cases
 - Avoid framework‑specific proxy/auth options (e.g., `page.authenticate()`), which bypass BotBrowser geo detection
 - `socks5h://` is supported when you need hostnames resolved by the proxy